GlitchEnzo/NuGetForUnity/README.md

 Press the **Push** button to push your package up to the server.
 Be sure to set the correct API Key that give you permission to push to the server (if you server is configured to use one).

 # How to create your own server?
-You can use NuGet.Server, NuGet Gallery, ProGet, etc to create your own NuGet server.
+You can use [NuGet.Server](http://nugetserver.net/), [NuGet Gallery](https://github.com/NuGet/NuGetGallery), [ProGet](http://inedo.com/proget), etc to create your own NuGet server.
 Be sure to set the proper URL in the NuGet.config file and you should be good to go!

+Read more information here: [http://docs.nuget.org/create/hosting-your-own-nuget-feeds](http://docs.nuget.org/create/hosting-your-own-nuget-feeds)

+Note: NuGetForUnity currently does **not** support local feeds.